-Taxes: When you store is created Shopify sets up the tax rates for your country.
+Taxes: When your store is created Shopify sets up the tax rates for your country.
 If you are shipping products to other countries you will need to set up the taxes yourself.

-Blog: Besides having products on your store it’s important to build a relationship with your customers.
-This can be done by blogging and providing your visitors with useful information, tutorials, reviews and helping them solve problems.
+Blog: Besides having products in your store, it’s important to build a relationship with your customers.
+This can be done by blogging and providing your visitors with useful information, tutorials, reviews, and helping them solve problems.
 Shopify provides blogging software that gives you an integrated blog on your store.
 Your blog posts are also the chance to obtain social shares and good positions in the search engines to obtain more traffic.

 Analytics or reports: Shopify provides you with reports on your business’s activity.

 Orders: When a customer places an order you receive an email to notify you and the orders tab on the dashboard increases with each order placed, so you always know how many orders are pending.

 Customers: Your customers are allowed to create an account that is password protected.
 Any subsequent orders placed by an existing client will have the address automatically filled out.
 You have access to a list of all your store’s customers.

 Discounts: You can set up discounts in either dollar values ($15 off) or percentage (20% off).
 Plus you can set up other variables like a date limit for which the code is valid or the amount you have to spend before the discount is valid.